NowakArtur97/My-Moments-Monolith/README.md

 - Comments endpoint (POST, PUT, DELETE)
 - Documentation created using Swagger 2
 - Custom password validation
-- Database Migrations with Flyway
+- Database migrations with Flyway
+- Continuous deployment with Jenkins
 - Deployment on Heroku

 ## To Do

-- More endpoints
+- Automatic job building with Jenkins

 ## Endpoints List: